How does Beam work and what does it do with the data?

 We also rely on Hertnzer for DNS and load balancing.

-4. Storing the anonymized hash data
+4. Caching the anonymized hash data and storing session data

 5. Beam user data